98 Charles St., Beacon Hill

 Alan Bilzerian and his family have been bringing their own—quite specific—point of view to Boston’s sartorial scene since 1967.
 This is not the place to come for a simple white button-up and sensible flats.
 Bilzerian homes in on Japanese and European fashion specifically, and the stock of designers speaks the family’s broad-ranging tastes: Thick, chunky knits from Irish designer Lainey Keogh sit alongside floaty Isabel Marant blouses and voluminous Issey Miyake silk pants.
 On the home front, the store skews toward modern, sculptural vases and candleholders, while the Murano stemware is strictly old-world—gilded and formal in a count-and-countess-are-coming-for-dinner way.

 In Irish, “follain” means wholesome, and this word is certainly an apt descriptor for Tara Foley’s beauty emporium.
-The legal professional turned clean-beauty entrepreneur has turned her frustrations—the dearth of nontoxic beauty products—into a brick-and-mortar business with two locations in Boston and seasonal pop-ups all over.
+The legal professional turned clean-beauty entrepreneur has turned her frustrations—the dearth of nontoxic beauty products—into a brick-and-mortar business in Boston and seasonal pop-ups all over.
 The store itself, with its rustic farmhouse vibe, is the kind of place you instantly feel comfortable.
 Bright and beautifully merchandized with white subway-tile walls, deep sinks stacked with cotton towels for trying and washing off products, and shelves lined with plants and products by the likes of goop-approved Tata Harper, May Lindstrom, Pai, and True Botanicals to name a few of the over fifty lines Follain stocks.
 More often than not, Foley herself is on hand to offer advice and point you and your skin concerns in the right direction.

 9 West St., Downtown Crossing